brknapp/Project_1/README.md

 movies and all of the Indiana Jones movies.
 The function below can handle a list of several titles or one title.

-Note: the parameter “type” has three options: movie, series, episode.
+Note: the parameter “type” has three options: movie, series, and episode.
 If “type” is not specified, it will give everything (including movies, series, and episodes).
 I’m making the default for “type” be “movie”, but you can change this if you want.

 ``` r
 library(tidyverse)